UbiquityRobotics/fiducials/fiducials/README.md

 ## Compilation

-Clone this repository and type "make".
+Deprecated: Clone this repository and type "make".

+This is now a catkin_package.
+Clone this repository into a directory under the src directory in your catkin workspace and build by typing "catkin_make" in the root of the workspace.

 I only test on Linux/Ubuntu so you are on your own for other platforms.

 The following are known dependencies: